pierre-yves-monnet/c8-loadtest-challenge/solution/README.md

 The method is the following:
 * calculate the CAPACITY of one thread
-* * calculate the LOAD of the worker
+* calculate the LOAD of the worker

-The calcul is based on a period of time.
+The calculation is based on a period of time.
 The minute is a good candidate if the service task run under the minute.
 Else, choose a larger base, like the hour.

 In hour situation, all service task is around the second, so we consider the minute as a good candidate.